 - Burlap table cloths and backdrop

-– Hula table skirts (the one with flowers is from Oriental Trading.
+- Hula table skirts (the one with flowers is from Oriental Trading.
 The one on the drink table without flowers is from Hobby Lobby.
-Both 9 feet wide so they wrapped around the tables)
+Both 9 ft wide so they wrapped around the tables

 - Happy Birthday banner

-I had a hard time deciding what to do for the backdrop for her table but I finally decided to do a balloon garland.
+I had a hard time deciding what to do for the backdrop for her table, but I finally decided to do a balloon garland.
 I thought about doing some tropical paper flowers but they take so long to do.
 I just didn’t have it in me to put the time into it.
-I have never done balloon garland before but it was actually pretty easy and I thought it turned out pretty good!
+I have never done balloon garland before, but it was actually pretty easy and I thought it turned out great!